 Today was my last day at work.

-To months ago I handed my notice in as Andrew found out that the computer game he made did really well.
-So well, in fact, that I can be a lady of leisure and not have a ‘proper job’.
+To months ago I handed my notice in as Andrew found out that the video game he made did really well.
+So well, in fact, that I can be a lady of leisure and not have a ‘proper job’ for a while.

 All was going well, I was spending less (although I did buy a pair of eco friendly jeans, a brownie and some oat milk) and we were set to get the money at the end of January.